-On a brighter note, the article below from our Community Development teams show you free activities for the under 5's, to support their development and wellbeing.
+On a brighter note, on the page opposite our Community Development teams show you free activities for the under 5's, to support their development and wellbeing.
 And they offer to help you organise street play events or celebrations in your neighbourhood this summer.